Urban Guide Quebec

 Each spring, I make my rounds through Quebec City’s food scene.
 On occasion, I’ll go to a restaurant where every dish I order is delicious and haunts my dreams for several nights afterwards.
 Le Clan is one of those places.

 For the best experience, be prepared to say yes and treat your tastebuds to an unforgettable culinary journey.
-Le Clan is, in my opinion, the best fine dining in Old Quebec City.
+Le Clan is, in my opinion, is one of the best fine dining in Old Quebec City.

 where: old quebec (vieux-quebec) • 44 rue des Jardins • restaurantleclan.com • 418-692-0333 • $$$ – $$$$ • reservations required